 - 18 private patient rooms for postpartum recovery

-- The water birthing tubs include a thermal air option with ozone that provides clean, therapeutic effervescence.
+- The hydrotherapy tubs include a thermal air option with ozone that provides clean, therapeutic effervescence.
 After passing through an ozone feature, which has sanitation properties 200 times stronger than bleach, the air is heated and bubbled into the pool.
 The intensity is controlled by the laboring mother and provides both relaxation and pain management, according to Waterbirth Solutions, Inc.

 - Two fireplaces create ambience in lobby areas

-- Staffed with certified nurse midwives and OB/GYNs
+- Staffed with certified nurse midwives and OB/GYNs.

-Each Room Features:
+Each Room Features

 - Home-like atmosphere with warm finishes and soothing colors